 If you change your mind about a retreat within 7 days, we will give you a full refund for the retreat, after that we will refund you the balance of the retreat payment.

 We will confirm your booking upon receipt of payment.
 Please check the details of confirmation immediately - we cannot accept any liability for incorrect booking details unless you notify us in writing within 7 days.
 No booking is final until payment is received in full.
 We reserve the right not to accept a booking in which case any payment will be refunded.

-In the event of a cancellation, deposits of £30 (weekend rate) and £50 (longer retreats) are non-refundable and non-transferable.
+In the event of a cancellation, deposits are non-refundable and non-transferable.